SehrishIlyas/Python_DataScience_Basics/MechineLearning/Type of ML.md

 A key innovation associated with SVM

 ### Decision Tree
 It breaks down the dataset into a smaller subset and associate decision with it.
 As a result, we get a tree with decision nodes and leaf nodes.
 A learning algorithm that breaks the input space into regions and has separate parameters for each region.

+### Random Forest
+Random forest algorithm creates decision trees on data samples and then gets the prediction from each of them and finally selects the best solution by means of voting.
+It is an ensemble method which is better than a single decision tree because it reduces the over-fitting by averaging the result.

+ ### Naive Bayes
+Its is a classification machine learning algorithm that helps to classify the data based upon the conditional probability values computation.
+It implements the Bayes theorem for the computation and used class levels represented as feature values or vectors of predictors for classification.
+Naive Bayes Algorithm is a fast algorithm for classification problems.
+This algorithm is a good fit for real-time prediction, multi-class prediction, recommendation system, text classification, and sentiment analysis use cases.

 ## Unsupervised Learning